mpapenbr/keycloak-test/README.md

 After these steps we have at least one user setup in Keycloak.

 # Implementation
-This variant uses a session and public-client=true variant.
-A stateless version can be found under a different branch.
+This variant tries to do a stateless approach.
+Unfortunately it doesn't work (yet?).
+Problem is: we are asked for authentication but after that we are redirected to http://localhost:8080/ which is kind of strange.

 # Notes
 ## Java 14